databrary/datavyu-ffmpegplugin/README.md

 Using the bug tracker as place for simple questions is recommended.

 ## Contributing
-Please refer to the [wiki](https://github.com/databrary/datavyu-ffmpegplugin/wiki) and read on how you could hep us to improve this tool.
+Please refer to the [wiki](https://github.com/databrary/datavyu-ffmpegplugin/wiki) and read on how you could help us to improve this tool.

 You can check the wiki or the issue tracker for ideas on what you could contribute with.